 While refunding credit payments to their original payment method can create multiple refund transactions, one Payment Refunded email will be sent to the customer, summarizing the payment refund received.

-Recurly will now create a refund credit invoice when the refund transaction declines.
-Previously the refund invoice would be blocked due to the transaction error.
+With the Credit Invoices feature enabled, Recurly creates a refund credit invoice by default when a refund transaction declines.
+Previously, the refund invoice would be blocked due to the transaction error.
 This was problematic because if the customer needs a refund, they will get a refund eventually in some way, but Recurly was not able to record it.
 Now we have multiple options when a refund results in a declined transaction or you issued the refund by mistake.

 By default, if a refund results in a declined transaction, Recurly will create the refund credit invoice and keep the amount of the transaction as part of the credit balance on the invoice.
 If the customer will have future purchases, the balance will automatically be used as payment.

 If the default behavior for declined refund transactions does not work for your business, you can elect to block any declined refunds instead.
 When a refund fails, Recurly will not create a declined transaction or issue a refund credit invoice.
 You will need to retry any declined refunds or complete the refund outside Recurly (see below).
 To enable this behavior for all declined refunds, select Block Declined Refunds in the Refunds section of your site's Invoice Settings.